-In our writing, in particular, we involve the reader in a play of mirrors.
+In our writing to each other, in particular, we involve the reader in a play of mirrors.
 We are many, enacting-or, shall I say, acting out-seduction, falling for it while making the text fall for us.
-Françoise Collin already used this strategy when she wrote 'to write is to enter into seduction'.
-Yet, there are some writings that are more conducive to this-letters, detective stories, case expositions, and, of course, dialogues-as they quite directly address the reader.
-Our structures circle around the scopic and invocatory drives, between gaze and voice.
+Françoise Collin already used this strategy when she wrote 'to write is to enter into seduction'.16 Yet, there are some writings that are more conducive to this-letters, detective stories, case expositions, and, of course, dialogues-as they quite directly address the reader.
+Our structures circle around the scopic and invocatory drives, between gaze and voice.17

 You write to try to capture me, by writing things that I want to hear.
 I don't get caught, I'm not easy to seduce with flattery (no careful reader is easy to seduce), but flattery does get my attention.
-I am seduced at that moment when, in getting lost in your trying to write me, I start to find tics, stutters, and gaps, those moments where, in a blink, it looks as though you and I were both seduced by the same thing.
+I am seduced at that moment when, in getting lost in your trying to write me, I start to find tics, stutters, and gaps,18 those moments where, in a blink, it looks as though you and I were both seduced by the same thing.
 A blink of an eye when we were both possessed by something that we'll never understand.

-Yet, we need a distancing device, a forensic look into our case in which we are both the subject and the object.
-But becoming the centre of our own research, although we tend to resist it, is absolutely necessary.
-As Roger Lewinter writes 'indeed, one is never tempted -seduced-but by oneself'.
+LG Yet, we need a distancing device, a forensic look into our case in which we are both the subject and the object; we are not exploring what we research, but how we research with each other.
+Becoming the centre of our own process, although we tend to resist it, is absolutely necessary.
+As Roger Lewinter writes 'indeed, one is never tempted-seduced-but by oneself'.19

-The relationship between desire and its object is negative and aporetic, we desire what we cannot have and this structure also characterises gaze and voice.
-Both are essence-less objects, areas of analytical impossibility and theoretical resistance.
-They have the function of interpellation, as they are related to the experiences of addressing and being addressed.
+The relationship between desire and its object is negative and aporetic, we desire what we cannot have and this structure also characterises gaze and voice.20 Both are essence-less objects, areas of analytical impossibility and theoretical resistance.
+They have the function of interpellation as they are related to the experiences of addressing and being addressed.
 The experience of being addressed is imposed from the outside and cannot be readily defended against.
 For that reason, voice and gaze can become invasive and threatening.
-The self-reflexive methodology, like the analytic couch amongst other things, helps to modulate this experience, to keep you and I separate.
+The self-reflexive methodology, like the analytic couch amongst other things, helps to modulate this experience, to keep you and I separate.21